zeroshad0w/aframe-artoolkit/WEBVR-ARTOOLKIT.md

+# change all aframe-artoolkit.js into 2 threex
+- make threex examples
+- DONE reorga repo ala threex
+- DONE file threex.artoolkitcontext.js threex.artoolkitmarker.js
+- DONE make aframe-artoolkit to use that so same base
+- DONE issue with parameters

+# TODO
 - webvr-polyfill.js as a base
   - https://github.com/jeromeetienne/recording-webvr/blob/master/src/players/webvr-polyfill-generic.js
-- change all aframe-artoolkit.js into 2 threex
-  - threex.artoolkitcontext.js
-  - threex.artoolkitmarkercontrols.js cameraTransformMatrix
-  - make aframe-artoolkit to use that
 - create a framedataProvider based on the position of the arMarkers controls
   - it will contains a object3d
   - with a markercontrols on it, in mode cameraTransformMatrix